Gumpsj/Blockly4Arduino/README.md

 At the moment it is aimed at the LedUpKidz project of Ingegno, so as to allow to program your LedUpKidz graphically.

+## Translations
+Would you like to submit a translation of the website for your language?
+This can be done easily:
+1. from [our blockly branch](https://github.com/bmcage/blockly/tree/arduino/msg/json) copy from the file en.json the string codes starting with `ARD`, as well as the codes under those, to your language file, eg `de.json`
+2. Translate them.
+3. Send them to us, or do a pull request against our branch of blockly.

+We plan to make the demo site more easily translatable.
+At the moment, to obtain a version for your language, you need to create a copy of this repo, and create a copy of Blockly4Arduino [index_en.html](https://github.com/ingegno/Blockly4Arduino/blob/master/Blockly4Arduino/demos/blocklyduino/index_en.html) and translate the few strings present.
+See the Dutch site for such a translation: [index.html](https://github.com/ingegno/Blockly4Arduino/blob/master/Blockly4Arduino/demos/blocklyduino/index.html).

 ## Screenshots

 ![](https://github.com/ingegno/Blockly4Arduino/blob/master/doc/blockly_ex1.png?raw=true)